Major Project I

 Before distributing the survey and conducting the interviews, we did several rounds of refining our questions.
 By doing this, we ensured there weren't any repetitive questions to avoid getting repetitive responses, being more specific with questions and to ensure there were follow-ups to certain questions that required more detail.
 The refinement process ensured that our data was reliable and gathered the data we needed for the following parts of our project.

-6) User Research - Survey Distribution & Conducting Interviews
+6) Survey Distribution & Conducting Interviews

 The survey was distributed using this survey link from Google Forms: https://forms.gle/8cjqGSj3jexnUucd6.
 It was distributed on social media as well as to students on Taylor’s University campus.